 It is possible to get a mortgage after an IVA.
-If the record is no longer on your credit file a few high street lenders may now work with you.
-A specialist broker will help you identify these.
+If the record is no longer on your credit file and you get the right advice a few high street lenders may now work with you.

 - How to get a mortgage after an IVA